 In early 2015, Reynolds was approached by Matrimony's Jimmy Brown and CJ Hardee and has since been a part of their latest project Bassh which was recorded at Reynolds' Fleetwood Shack Studio.
 Reynolds later announced his departure from Band of Horses to pursue other projects, including playing bass on the world tour with Michelle Branch.

-More recently, Reynolds produced and mixed Milo Greene's forthcoming album (Nettwerk); produced, mixed and co-wrote Lissie's "Sand" from her fourth album "Castles" (Lionboy); produced Liz Longley's "Weightless" (Sugar Hill); co-produced, engineered; and mixed country duo Rogue + Jaye's debut album
+More recently, Reynolds produced and mixed Milo Greene's album "Young at Heart" (Nettwerk); produced, mixed and co-wrote Lissie's "Sand" from her fourth album "Castles" (Lionboy); produced Liz Longley's "Weightless" (Sugar Hill); co-produced, engineered; and mixed country duo Rogue + Jaye's debut album

 Pent Up (Tropicali).